Dr. Patricia Sohn, Ph.D.

 Creative Works

 Self-published several collections of short stories, plays, and poetry (currently out of print).
 One book of poetry considered for the 2013 Walt Whitman Poetry Prize / Award Conest, Academy of American Poets.
 One screen play and several musicals (songs and script or libretto, no musical score).
 First creative writing blog was named, Ruminations (after the Mawlana Rumi’s love poetry to the Divine).
-Writing blog for the screen play maintained for some time; it had over 42,000 likes from around the world.
+Past writing blog for the screen play maintained for some time; it had over 42,000 likes from around the world.

 Hobbies and Interests